juxor/afaq/markdown/secC9.md

 expounded by, say, Marx:

-> _"If [capital’s] accumulation on the one hand increases the demand for labour, it increases on the other the supply of workers by 'setting them free', while at the same time the pressure of the unemployed compels those that are employed to furnish more labour, and therefore makes the supply of labour to a certain extent independent of the supply of labourers.
-The movement of the law of supply and demand of labour on this basis completes the despotism of capital.
-Thus as soon as the workers learn the secret of why it happens that the more they work, the more alien wealth they produce . . . as soon as, by setting up trade unions, etc., they try to organise a planned co- operation between employed and unemployed in order to obviate or to weaken the ruinous effects of this natural law of capitalistic production on their class, so soon capital and its sycophant, political economy, cry out at the infringement of the 'eternal' and so to speak 'sacred' law of supply and demand.
-Every combination of employed and unemployed disturbs the 'pure' action of this law.
-But on the other hand, as soon as . . . adverse circumstances prevent the creation of an industrial reserve army and, with it, the absolute dependence of the working-class upon the capitalist class, capital, along with its platitudinous Sancho Panza, rebels against the 'sacred' law of supply and demand, and tries to check its inadequacies by forcible means."_ [**Capital**, Vol. 1, pp. 793-4]
+> _"If [capital’s] accumulation on the one hand increases the demand for
+> labour, it increases on the other the supply of workers by 'setting them
+> free', while at the same time the pressure of the unemployed compels those
+> that are employed to furnish more labour, and therefore makes the supply of
+> labour to a certain extent independent of the supply of labourers.
+The
+> movement of the law of supply and demand of labour on this basis completes
+> the despotism of capital.
+Thus as soon as the workers learn the secret of
+> why it happens that the more they work, the more alien wealth they produce .
+> . . as soon as, by setting up trade unions, etc., they try to organise a
+> planned co-operation between employed and unemployed in order to obviate or
+> to weaken the ruinous effects of this natural law of capitalistic production
+> on their class, so soon capital and its sycophant, political economy, cry
+> out at the infringement of the 'eternal' and so to speak 'sacred' law of
+> supply and demand.
+Every combination of employed and unemployed disturbs the
+> 'pure' action of this law.
+But on the other hand, as soon as . . . adverse
+> circumstances prevent the creation of an industrial reserve army and, with
+> it, the absolute dependence of the working-class upon the capitalist class,
+> capital, along with its platitudinous Sancho Panza, rebels against the
+> 'sacred' law of supply and demand, and tries to check its inadequacies by
+> forcible means."_ [ **Capital** , Vol. 1, pp. 793-4]

 That the **Economist** and Phelps are simply echoing, and confirming, Marx is obvious.
 Modern economics, while disparaging Marx, has integrated this idea into its macro-economic policy recommendations by urging the state to manipulate the economy to ensure that "inflation" (i.e. wage rises) are under control.
-Economics has played its role of platitudinous sycophant well while Phelps' theory has informed state interference (_"forcible means"_) in the economy since the 1980s, with the expected result that wages have failed to keep up with rising productivity and so capital as enriched itself at the expense of labour (see [section C.3](secC3.md) for details).
+Economics has played its role of platitudinous sycophant well while Phelps' theory has informed state interference ( _"forcible means"_ ) in the economy since the 1980s, with the expected result that wages have failed to keep up with rising productivity and so capital as enriched itself at the expense of labour (see [section C.3](secC3.md) for details).
 The use of